caleb-k-security/Enterprise-DFIR-Incident-Response-Wazuh/Screenshots/README.md

 # Screenshots

-This directory contains selected screenshots demonstrating SOC alerts, investigation views, and analysis evidence.
+This directory contains sanitized screenshots from the DFIR investigation to demonstrate SOC alert detection and forensic analysis.

+## Included Evidence
+- Wazuh SIEM alert showing suspicious PowerShell execution
+- Registry persistence detection mapped to MITRE ATT&CK
+- Memory forensics analysis performed using Volatility 3

-All screenshots are sanitized to remove sensitive data.
+All screenshots have been reviewed to remove sensitive or identifying information.